 Google Assistant does more than just connect to its parent search engine though.
 It can control and interact with a number of external applications.
 It’s possible to sync up email addresses with Google Assistant and have the digital assistant read emails out loud.

 The same is true with text messages.
 It’s possible to ask Google Assistant to launch applications and to send out emails or messages.
 There are now third party appliances, such as coffee machines and refrigerators that can connect with Google Assistant via Wi-Fi.

-By integrating these features into Google Assistant, a user can send out instructions to the connected devices without physically being in the room (or even in the home).
+By integrating these features into Google Assistant, a user can send out instructions to the connected devices without physically being in the room, or even in the same building.

 What is Google Assistant?

 In short, Google Assistant is the voice assistant of Google.
-It originally started as Google Now and eventually became Google Assistant.
+It originally started as Google Now.

-It is on most recently released Android devices, it supports the latest Apple iPhone devices and there are also stand alone Google Assistant devices, such as Google Home.
+It is on most recently released Android devices, and it supports the latest Apple iPhone devices.
+There are also stand alone Google Assistant devices, such as Google Home.

 Google Assistant is voice activated and responds to questions through a responsive voice that learns the more a user interacts with it.

 How Do I Know I Have Google Assistant?

 It is important to realize that Google Assistant doesn’t come as just a standard application.
 It is part of the operating system and downloads through the operating system.
 Very similar to Siri for Apple it is built into the operating system.